The Australian market has been performing really well, with

 on cruise ships continues to grow.
 Mass market cruise is growing

 faster than other travel sectors, and according to market reports

 there is no foreseeable limit to industry growth.
 Australia has

-surpassed North America as the main source of cruise passengers to
+also surpassed North America as the main source of cruise